 Although Berendt’s discourse and the broader German reception of Brazilian popular music at this time were not without their problems, one ought not to dismiss his efforts.
-As Claus Schreiner notes, Berendt’s activities in presenting Baden Powell in concert and in producing a string of records with him in the late 1960s and 1970s promoted Powell’s career at a time when musical fashions in his native Brazil had outmoded his playing (1993: 251).
-If Brazilian musicians like Powell could benefit from Berendt’s efforts, then his activities also inaugurated a new type of collegial experimentation between German and Brazilian musicians too.
-This occurred not so much in the hasty recording dates he called in the Saba/MPS studios, but rather in the context of the Goethe-Institut’s activities.
+As Claus Schreiner notes, Berendt’s activities in presenting Baden Powell in concert and in producing a string of records with him in the late 1960s and 1970s promoted Powell’s career at a time when musical fashions in his native Brazil had outmoded his playing.
+If Brazilian musicians such as Powell could benefit from Berendt’s efforts, then his activities also inaugurated a new type of collegial experimentation between German and Brazilian musicians too.
+This occurred not so much in the hasty recording dates he called in the Saba/MPS studios but rather in the context of the Goethe-Institut’s activities.

 From “jazz ambassadors” to dialogic encounters

-As I have shown elsewhere, Berendt persuaded the Goethe-Institut in the early 1960s that it should not, when representing German culture abroad, forget German jazz (Hurley 2004).
+As I have shown elsewhere, Berendt persuaded the Goethe-Institut in the early 1960s that it should not, when representing German culture abroad, forget German jazz.
 Beginning in 1963, the West German government sent jazz musicians to a wide range of locations to perform concerts.
-This was intended to demonstrate how up-to-date West German culture had become, and to speak to a younger audience.
-Brazil was an early destination, which does not surprise given that the composer Hans-Joachim Koellreutter was the Goethe-Institut’s music director at the time, and he had spent many years as an expatriate in Brazil.
-In April 1965, the Klaus Doldinger Quartet performed five live and two TV concerts in Brazil, whilst undertaking a broader tour of South America, then in September 1968 an All-Star German group visited Brazil, also in the context of a South America tour.
-Doldinger in particular used jazz adaptations of local folklore as “greetings” to the countries on the itinerary (on this model, see Berendt 1964a), yet the model of “musical diplomacy” was rather one-sided.
+This was intended to demonstrate how up-to-date West German culture had become and to speak to a younger audience.
+Brazil was an early destination, which is not surprising given that composer Hans-Joachim Koellreutter was the Goethe-Institut’s music director at the time, and he had spent many years as an expatriate in Brazil.
+In April 1965, the Klaus Doldinger Quartet performed five live and two TV concerts in Brazil while undertaking a broader tour of South America, then in September 1968 an All-Star German group visited Brazil, also in the context of a South America tour.
+Doldinger in particular used jazz adaptations of local folklore as “greetings” to the countries on the itinerary, yet the model of “musical diplomacy” was one-sided.
 Typically, the Germans’ adaptations of musical forms such as the bossa nova were conceived and rehearsed well in advance of the tours.

 Nevertheless, the Goethe tours were welcomed by some Brazilian audiences and critics at the time.
-For example, the Jornal do Bahia considered the Doldinger Quartet’s Rio concert to be “a wonderful opportunity for cultural exchange” (quoted in Köper 1965, see also Hömberg 1965, 50).
-There were various jam-session type encounters between Doldinger and Brazil’s jazz musicians.
-Hömberg notes that the musicians “jammed to the ‘bossa nova’ and talked about the latest musical developments” (1965, 50, see also Anon 1965).
-Similar activities occurred with the “German Allstars” in 1968, yet the hectic timetabling during these early tours prevented any in-depth engagement between the tourists and local Brazilian musicians, however desirable such encounters might be from the perspective of the Institut (see e.g. Kriegel 1998, 169-170).
-The German pianist Wolfgang Dauner also noted in his review of the 1968 tour that there had been an unhappy mismatch between the Germans and their Brazilian counterparts during these short encounters.
+For example, the Jornal do Bahia considered the Doldinger Quartet’s Rio concert to be “a wonderful opportunity for cultural exchange.”
+There were various jam-session encounters between Doldinger and Brazil’s jazz musicians.
+Hömberg notes that the musicians “jammed to the ‘bossa nova’ and talked about the latest musical developments.”
+Similar activities occurred with the “German All-Stars” in 1968, yet the hectic timetabling during these early tours prevented any in-depth engagement between the tourists and local Brazilian musicians, however desirable such encounters might be from the perspective of the institute.
+German pianist Wolfgang Dauner also noted in his review of the 1968 tour that there had been an unhappy mismatch between the Germans and their Brazilian counterparts during these short encounters.
 This was because of what he perceived as a lack of common rhythmic sensibility and general feeling between the participants.
-In Dauner’s view, the Germans could not perform proper bossa novas, and grew tired of attempting to do so (Dauner 1968; 1969).
-It was only subsequently after a change in Institute policy in the early 1970s that more in-depth encounters became possible and a new focus on dialogic cultural work bore fruit.
+In Dauner’s view, the Germans could not perform proper bossa novas and grew tired of attempting to do so.
+It was only subsequently after a change in institute policy in the early 1970s that more in-depth encounters became possible and a new focus on dialogic cultural work bore fruit.